apache/cordova-coho/docs/tools-release-process.md

     # Push
     for l in cordova-lib cordova-js; do ( cd $l; git push && git push --tags ); done

-    * Create an npm pack archive of the dependencies coho create-archive -r js --dest cordova-dist-dev/$JIRA --tag 3.6.3 coho create-archive -r lib --dest cordova-dist-dev/$JIRA --tag 0.21.13
+Create an npm pack archive of the dependencies

+    coho create-archive -r js --dest cordova-dist-dev/$JIRA --tag 3.6.3 coho create-archive -r lib --dest cordova-dist-dev/$JIRA --tag 0.21.13

-    * You may want to check out the master branch of these again, as the `create-archive` command will leave them in a detached-head state at the desired tag coho foreach -r js -r lib "git checkout master"
+You may want to check out the master branch of these again, as the `create-archive` command will leave them in a detached-head state at the desired tag

+    coho foreach -r js -r lib "git checkout master"

-    * Verify the archives
+Verify the archives

     coho verify-archive cordova-dist-dev/$JIRA/cordova-js-*.tgz
     coho verify-archive cordova-dist-dev/$JIRA/cordova-lib-*.tgz

-    * Next, publish these to npm, and be sure to use the "rc" tag in npm. npm publish --tag rc cordova-dist-dev/$JIRA/cordova-js-*.tgz npm publish --tag rc cordova-dist-dev/$JIRA/cordova-lib-*.tgz
+Next, publish these to npm, and be sure to use the "rc" tag in npm.

+    npm publish --tag rc cordova-dist-dev/$JIRA/cordova-js-*.tgz
+    npm publish --tag rc cordova-dist-dev/$JIRA/cordova-lib-*.tgz

- * Clear the npm cache.
-If you don't then the `from` and `resolved` fields in the shrinkwrap may not be generated properly. npm cache clear
+Clear the npm cache.
+If you don't then the `from` and `resolved` fields in the shrinkwrap may not be generated properly.

+    npm cache clear

- * Do a fresh install of the dependencies in cordova-lib, cordova-plugman, and cordova-cli, so that the `npm link` entries are gone, and cli installs lib and js from the npm instead of locally.
+Do a fresh install of the dependencies in cordova-lib, cordova-plugman, and cordova-cli, so that the `npm link` entries are gone, and cli installs lib and js from the npm instead of locally.
 This is so the "from" field appears correctly in the shrinkwrap.
 And so that none of the devDependencies are included from a dependent module (since the shrinkwrap process walks the node_modules directory tree instead of inspecting the package.json file of each dependency.
 Using npm link is great for development time, bad for packaging time).

     (cd cordova-lib && rm -r node_modules && npm install)
     (cd cordova-plugman && rm -r node_modules && npm install)
     (cd cordova-cli && rm -r node_modules && npm install)

 Create npm-shrinkwrap.json in the cli.
 This is important especially when the cli depends on specific versions of lib and similar, because the shrinkwrap overrules the version dependencies in package.json.
 If the tools have any specific version dependencies, verify they are correct in the shrinkwrap after you complete this step.

-    (cd cordova-cli; npm shrinkwrap;)
+    (cd cordova-cli; npm shrinkwrap)

-Commit these four changes together into one commit
+Commit these changes together into one commit

     for l in cordova-plugman cordova-cli; do ( cd $l; git add npm-shrinkwrap.json; v="$(grep '"version"' package.json | cut -d'"' -f4)"; git commit -am "$JIRA Updated version and RELEASENOTES.md for release $v" ); done